LamininSolutions/mfsql-connector/source/getting-started/installation-overview/index.rst

 The preparation of the environment before first installation is also highlighted in this section.

-Consult the `requirements`_ before commencing with the installation.
+Consult the requirements: `..\introduction\requirements`_ before commencing with the installation.

 Release 4.3.9.48 introduces a new method of installation building on the new licensing methods and Vault applications introduced with the advent of the first release of Release 4.

-.. container:: confluence-information-macro confluence-information-macro-warning

-   .. container:: confluence-information-macro-body

 Release 4 requires a minimum of version M-Files 2018.
 Release 3 can upgrade to release 4, however release 4 cannot be downgraded to release 3.

 Key features of the installation package